marufa-15/marufa-15/README.md

 ## 📖 Publications

-📄 **Material Selection and Fiber Orientation Effects in Composite Overwrapped Steel Pipelines**
+📄 **Material Selection and Fiber Orientation Effects in Composite Overwrapped Steel Pipelines** *(Journal of Sustainable Smart Materials and Structural Systems)*

 📄 **"Not a Replacement, But a Companion": AI-Assisted Learning Among Engineering Students in Bangladesh** *(ICIET 2026)*